 Some books are rich in useable quotes.

-Buffet’s Bites: The Essential Investor’s Guide to Warren Buffett’s Shareholder Letters by L.J.
+Buffett’s Bites: The Essential Investor’s Guide to Warren Buffett’s Shareholder Letters by L.J.
 Rittenhouse must have plenty of great quotes.
 Unfortunately, it lacks an index.

 Compile your own collection of quotations

 If you enjoy using quotes in your writing, them save great quotations as you see them.
+You can find them in anything you read or listen to.

 Did they really say it?